A Style Guide For HTML & CSS

 // Correct .foo { display: block; left: 0; position: relative; top: 0; }

-Heavily inspired by .
+Heavily inspired by @mdo's Code Guide.
 Made with <3 in Chicago.
 Open Source under MIT.
 Copyright 2015 Joe Mainwaring.